 While in the secondary education level (elementary to high school) as parents of a student with a disability, you may have worked closely with a multi-disciplinary team at the high school level or below, to make sure that your student received accommodations.
 At the post-secondary level or college, this model changes immensely.
-While the Office of Student Accessibility Services assists students with a disability on campus, there is no equivalent to the team approach to which you may be familiar to obtaining.
-This means that Office of Student Accessibility Services and the Delaware State University faculty are not responsible for identifying students with a disability or connecting them with OSAS.
-Students must identify first themselves to OSAS.
+While Student Accessibility Services assists students with a disability on campus, there is no equivalent to the team approach to which you may be familiar to obtaining.
+This means that Student Accessibility Services and the Delaware State University faculty are not responsible for identifying students with a disability or connecting them with SAS.
+Students must identify first themselves to SAS.
 Furthermore, since your student is attending college, and is at least (or almost) 18 years of age, he or she is viewed as an adult.
 The student is the only one who can initiate and participate in the process of applying for accommodations Therefore, the student staying involved in the accommodation process with the Coordinator and the Faculty is critical for academic success.

 Finally, your role is to encourage your student to apply for the necessary accommodations, and then allow the student to take on the responsibility.
 Some of the experiences and independence your student will gain by going to college includes making the choice about whether or not to obtain disability accommodations.